AnatShmed/stable-diffusion-webui/README.md

 # This is version for StableDiffusionUI-Voldemort V1.3 colab notebook.
-It can be used with free colab account.
+It can be used with free Google Colab account.

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.